 - Q. A vendor who does a lot of work for our department just offered my supervisor tickets to the Super Bowl.
 Can we accept? - A. Probably not.
 This type of gift has a very high value.
 Even if it's purely a "thank you" gesture with no strings attached, it could be misconstrued.
-Talk to your supervisor about it, or your department's Compliance Specialist if you would be more comfortable.
+Talk to your supervisor about it, or SCAN's Compliance Officer, if you would be more comfortable.